-Some elements of this Plan, such as the DHHS Problem Gambling Treatment Providers Guide in Appendix A, provide specific and detailed changes that went into effect on July 1, 2019, while other elements of this Plan were developed to provide a high-level summary of improvement efforts that will be explored over the plan's two-year period.
+Some elements of this Plan, such as the DHHS Problem Gambling Treatment Providers Guide in Appendix A, provide specific and detailed changes that will go into effect on July 1, 2019, while other elements of this Plan were developed to provide a high-level summary of improvement efforts that will be explored over the plan's two-year period, with some being launched and others not.
 This Plan will be used as a roadmap for DHHS and the ACPG to develop a work plan that will detail the action steps to be taken to achieve the goals and guide initiative development from one point to another.